afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/InputHubUnitTest/README.md

   - Digital clutch state is properly translated into an axis position.
   - Analog clutch position is properly reported as an axis position.
 - User-defined button map is applied.
+- Security lock is engaged in response to the proper input events.

 ## Hardware setup